IELTS Cue Card # 142 - Describe a children's story that you know well

 Sample Answer 3:

-In my childhood, I have heard lots of fables, stories and true stories which I still recall.
+In my childhood, I had heard lots of fables, stories and true narratives which I still recall.
 Some of them were so exciting that they thrilled me in my childhood.
 One such story that I still remember is a fable of a king and a giant ghost.

-As a kid, the story was so appealing to me and I enjoyed the storytelling every time I heard it from my grandma.
+As a kid, the story was so appealing to me, and I enjoyed the storytelling every time I heard it from my grandma.
+This is why I still remember it.

 Similar Cue Card Topics